 Trevor definitely knows what day it is …It’s probably just a coincidence though that he’s baking 6 cheesecakes for his graduation March 30.
 It’s close enough for Pi Day though!

 Experience taking the podium and speaking to a group is one of those things that many of us don’t do often, but is definitely an important part of a job-seeker’s toolbox, as well as something our students may be called on to do once they have a job.
-Employment Specialist Monique Melton teaches this class […]
+Employment Specialist […]

 Colorado Center for the Blind presents MAKING CONNECTIONS THAT WORK FOR YOU Career and College Seminar Friday, March 10, 2017 9:00 am to 3:00 pm At the Colorado Center for the Blind 2233 West Shepperd Avenue Littleton, Colorado 80120 Lunch will be provided.
-To reserve your lunch, please RSVP no later than March 6th to […]
+To reserve your lunch, please RSVP no […]